rob-myers/rob-myers.github.io/articles/technology.md

 It is now common to generate the initial HTML using JS too, either during a build-step or on a Node.js server.
 In particular, JavaScript has become the central web technology.

-The next article discusses our chosen JavaScript component framework.
-It will be full of jargon, but relevant details can be picked up later on.